vighnesh153/vighnesh153-monorepo/docs/aws/handling-duplicates-in-sqs.md

 - No customization for the 5-minute deduplication interval
 - 20% expensive than Standard queues

-If your project won't have higher than 3000 TPS or if you don't need customization for the default deduplication interval, FIFO queues would be perfect for your project
+If your project has less than 3000 TPS or if you don't need customization for the default deduplication interval, FIFO queues would be perfect for your project

 ## Conclusion